emma-tech/emma-tech/README.md

 - 🚀 Currently working on my UX skills in **Technigos frontend bootcamp**

 - 💛 **User experience, inclusive design and accessibility have always been close to my heart**, and I'm always curious to learn more about technology and design.
-My passion is to build inclusive, creative, problem-solving and fun user experiences that makes sense to people.
+My passion is to build inclusive, creative, problem-solving, accessible and fun user experiences that makes sense to people.

 - 🌱 **I’m currently learning:** UX psychology, User Data and Analytics.